thomasp85/ggraph/README.md

 ### State
 ggraph is currently in beta stage development.
 There is still a lot of implementations that needs to be done, as well as some interface quirks that needs to be decided on.
-Most importantly it currently relies on a [proposed change](https://github.com/hadley/ggplot2/pull/1486) to some ggplot2 internals and unless these are merged in, I'm unsure how I will implement the API.

 ### Installation
 ggraph relies on functionality in the development version of ggplot2, so until